learn-co-curriculum/java-mod-6-linking-beans/README.md

 Instead, this technique allows us to loosely couple our components and shift the work of instantiation onto Spring to manage our beans within the application context!
 In other words, it will look at other beans defined in the context to inject the specific field or parameter values.
+Here are some advantages of dependency injection:

+- Loosely coupled: If we remember from an earlier lesson, coupling refers to the dependency two classes may have on each other.
+Code that is loosely coupled is easier to reuse, maintain, and test as it reduces the number of dependencies.
+- Readability: Dependency injection reduces the amount of cluttered logic that is often found in constructors.

 In this lesson, we will go into more detail about what is happening under the hood here and how we can reference one bean in another through the use of dependency